jacobcantwell/aws-batch-serverless-pipeline/setup-container-locally.md

 ## Resources to create

-1. Edit the Python3 code
+1. Edit the Python3 code (in /src/docker/aws-hello-world/src/)
 2. Build the Docker image
 3. Push to ECR Repository